mikael-ros/profile-card/readme.md

 ## 🫡 Acknowledgements
 > [!IMPORTANT]
-> While making this, I used [this CSS animation](https://codepen.io/alvaromontoro/pen/rNwVpdd) as reference, and [this guide](https://css-tricks.com/snippets/css/typewriter-effect/).
+> While making the typing animation, I used [this CSS animation](https://codepen.io/alvaromontoro/pen/rNwVpdd) and [this guide](https://css-tricks.com/snippets/css/typewriter-effect/), for reference - though it has since strayed from those roots.
 Otherwise **everything else is my own work.** This repository is licensed under the [MIT license](LICENSE), please accquaint yourself with it before using this code.

 ---
 > This repository is updated in conjunction with my profile, mainly so it is easier to maintain.
 Not every commit is therefore relevant functionality - some are simply me updating my profile.